 After the startup logo, open the On-Screen Display (OSD) menu.
 Go to the SYSTEM SETUP: Advanced > Lamp Settings menu.
-Press MODE/ENTER.
+Press Mode/Enter.
 The Lamp Settings page displays.
-Press ▼ to highlight Reset lamp timer and press MODE/ENTER.
+Press ▼ to highlight Reset lamp timer and press Mode/Enter.
 A warning message displays asking if you want to reset the lamp timer.
-Highlight Reset and press
+Highlight Reset and press Mode/Enter.
+The lamp time will be reset to '0'.

-No not reset if the lamp is not new or replaced as this could cause damage.
+(1) Do not reset if the lamp is not new or replaced as this could cause damage.